lcouper/DogHeartworm/MainData&Scripts/README.md

 ### Data ###
 File name: *Q2_AllSpeciesPresAbs_AllPredictors.csv*
 Usage: Data used to model mosquito species presence with climate and land cover predictors
+Note: The actual file is too large to upload to github.
+Here I have uploaded a dataset containing a random sample of 1000 rows from the original dataset.
+The full file used in analysis is readily available upon email request to: lcouper@stanford.edu

 ### Scripts ###